 Inquiries should contact the camp at firstname.lastname@example.org.

-Faculty and instructors are from Southeastern’s College of Science and Technology - Department of Computer Science and the Workforce Talent Initiative.
+Faculty and instructors are from Southeastern’s Louisiana University’s College of Science and Technology - Department of Computer Science and the Workforce Talent Initiative.

-- Explore cyber careers and gain insights to develop a personal education plan after completing high school.
+- Gain insights to develop a personal education plan after completing high school

 - Earn a certificate of completion to begin building your cyber resume.

 - No prior coding experience is needed.
 Students with more advanced skills should register, too.